zyapguy/zyapguy/README.md

 ### Hi there, I'm zyapguy from zyap media 👋

-## I'm an indie game dev, software developer and YouTuber
+## I'm a student, indie game dev and YouTuber
 - 🎮 I’m currently working on a [video game][website]!
-- ⌨️ I’m currently learning backend development
+- ⌨️ I’m currently learning microservices
 - 🖥️ I have been programming for 10+ years!
 - 👍 2022 Goals: Learn fullstack development
-- ⚡ Fun fact: I once made a popular game about a dog that likes pepsi
+- ⚡ Fun fact: I started gamedev with GameMaker 7.0

 ### Connect with me: